Life University Admission RequirementsMarietta, Georgia

 What are the SAT requirements for students to be admitted to Life University?

-Life University typically requires applicants to be in the top 76 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 910 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 800.
-The estimated average SAT composite for admitted freshman is 1020 out of 1600.
-A competitive SAT score is critical as 62 percent of applicants submit SAT scores to the school.
+Life University typically requires applicants to be in the top 83 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 860 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 750.
+The estimated average SAT composite for admitted freshman is 970 out of 1600.
+The school ranks #39 in Georgia for highest average SAT composite score.
+58 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 Applicants Submitting ACT40%